dentarg/auth0-blog/_posts/2017-02-07-reactjs-authentication-tutorial.markdown

 ```

 In the code above, we created an instance of `Auth0 Lock` and passed in our credentials.
-We also listened on `authenticated` event.
+We also listened on the `authenticated` event.
 It grabs the `id_token` returned from Auth0 server and stores it in localStorage.
 The `logout` function deletes the token and directs us back to the homepage.

 We also checked whether the token has expired via the `getTokenExpirationDate` and `isTokenExpired` methods.
 The `isLoggedIn` method returns `true` or `false` based on the presence and validity of a user `id_token`.